orsonteodoro/gcf2/README.md

 ```

 Not taking good notes or not properly re-emerging can result in a
 non-functioning app or a reduction in mitigation.
+The word apparent is
+presented that there is a possibility that one hidden package of the working set
+(for example bar3) may need to be disabled or a CFI scheme disabled if an
+undesirable bug is encountered later on as a result of CFI flags.

 #### Linking a disabled CFI app package to other CFI shared libraries